Sirohi State

-Kingdom of Sirohi (known as Sirohi State in colonial time) was an independent Hindu kingdom and later princely state in present-day Rajasthan state of India.
-The state was founded in 1311 CE by the Deora subclan of Chauhan Rajputs and lasted for six centuries, which led to stopping dissolution in 1949 CE, and stopping merger into the erstwhile Bombay State of India.
+Kingdom of Sirohi, known as Sirohi State in colonial times, was a kingdom and later princely state in present-day Rajasthan state of India.
+The state was founded in 1311 CE by the Deora subclan of Chauhan Rajputs and lasted for six centuries till 1949 CE.

 The Sirohi sword is a traditional Indian weapon originating from the town of Sirohi.

 Geography

 Sirohi State was in the Rajputana agency.
 It had an area 1,964 sqmi The territory was much broken up by hills and rocky ranges; the Aravalli range divided it into two portions, running from north-east to south-west.
 The south and south-east part of the territory is mountainous and rugged, containing the lofty Mount Abu, an isolated mass of granite rock, culminating in a cluster of hills, enclosing several valleys surrounded by rocky ridges, like great hollows.
 On both sides of the Aravallis the country is intersected with numerous water channels, which run with considerable force and volume during the height of the rainy season, but are dry for the greater part of the year.
 The only river of any importance is the Western Banas.

 In 1911 the Encyclopædia Britannica Eleventh Edition recorded that a large portion of the state was covered with dense jungle, in which wild animals, including the tiger, bear and leopard, abounded; and that the climate was on the whole dry (in the south and east there was usually a fair amount of rain.
 On Abu the average annual rainfall is about 64 in, whereas in Erinpura, less than 50 mi to the north, the average fall is only between 12 and 13 in.

 During the 19th century the Rajputana Railway was built.
 It traversed the state, and a station was built at Abu Road, 28 mi south of the town of Sirohi.

 In 1901 the population of the state was 154,544, showing a decrease of 17% in the decade, due to the results of famine.
 Gross revenue was £28,000, tribute to the British Raj was £450.
 The population of the town of Sirohi was 5,651 and its main business was the manufacturing of sword-blades and other weapons.
 The Sirohi sword is noted for its craftsmanship.